 - 1. X (Power and Mute)

-- When off, press ⋈ to turn the system on.

-- Press and hold to turn the power off.
+- Press to turn the power on.

 - Press to mute/unmute the system when on.

-- When the power is on and the system is not muted, a quick status pane will display when ⋈ is pressed.
-Pressing ⋈ will mute the system and trigger this pane to show a long press is required to actually power down the system.

-- 2. Near Field Communication)

-- See "Near Field Communication (NFC)" under Bluetooth (Overview) ⇒ 181 or Bluetooth (Pairing and Using a Phone) ⇒ 182
+- Press and hold to display the power off screen or the option to display the power off screen.

-- 3. 1 (Home Page)
+- 2. 4 (Home Page)

 - Press to go to the Home Page.

 See "Home Page" later in this section.

 Press to exit Android Auto or Apple CarPlay.
-To enter back into Android Auto or Apple CarPlay, press and hold.
-See Apple CarPlay and Android Auto ⇔ 186.
+To enter back into Android Auto or Apple fast seek the next strongest previous station or channel.
+See AM-FM Radio \Leftrightarrow 152.